beefboard/brisket/README.md

 `npm test` will run extensive unit test suite, which tests functionality of all pages and components.

+Snapshot testing is used throughout the tests, and can be updated with `npm test -- - u`

 ### Acceptence testing

 `npm run acceptence` ensures that the application runs and provides basic functionality.